rgyure/gnu-mailman/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple integration of GNU Mailmain into wordpress.
+Simple integration of GNU Mailman into Wordpress.

 == Description ==

-Integrate GNU Mailmain into your wordpress website.
-This script allows administrators to add multiple mailmain mailing lists for users to subscribe to.
+Integrate GNU Mailman into your Wordpress website.
+This script allows administrators to add multiple mailman mailing lists for users to subscribe to.
 Users can subscribe or unsubscribe to any of the mailing lists through their user profile.

 == Installation ==